 - There’s a reason why chondroitin is most commonly found in combination with glucosamine.
 The two substances work together to produce results greater than the sum of their individual results.
 Chondroitin and glucosamine work together to build cartilage—so your chondroitin-enriched treat should contain glucosamine, too!

 Chondroitin can help your dog stay active at every stage of life.
-Purchasing a chondroitin supplement or chondroitin-enriched treat for your pup is a great way to minimize the effects of joint damage.
+Purchasing a chondroitin supplement or chondroitin-enriched treat for your dog is a great way to minimize the effects of joint damage.